AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

 ## View function logs

-After you send a message to the data source topic in Message Queue for Apache Kafka, you can view the function log to check whether the message was received.
+After you send a message to the source topic in Message Queue for Apache Kafka, you can view the function logs to check whether the message is received.
 For more information, see [Configure and view function logs]().

-The test message that you sent appears in the log.
+The test message that you have sent appears in the logs.

 ![fc LOG](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/2228646061/p127831.png)